-The Master: “We share with the disciples the ideals of service: recite Nam with your tongue, remember the Divine in your mind, do good deeds, and perform service with your hands.
-When service flows effortlessly, ego disappears and the disciple sees the divinity in all and is in essence serving the Divine.
+The Guru: “We share with the disciples the ideals of service: recite Nam with your tongue, remember the Divine in your mind, do good deeds, and perform service with your hands.
+When service flows effortlessly, the ego disappears, and the disciple sees the divinity in all and is, in essence, serving the Divine.
 This is true humility.”

-The Master: “The mind may concentrate by the blowing of the trumpet.
-But blowing the trumpet during the morning, evening and night may be very helpful when one wanders the streets begging for food.
+The Guru: “The mind may concentrate by blowing the trumpet.
+But blowing the trumpet during the morning, evening, and night may be very helpful when one wanders the streets begging for food.
 Our devotees earn food by working honestly.
 They do not beg.
 They live their lives in Hukam (Divine Will).
-As far as the mind is concerned, we too sing praises of the Divine with music.
+As far as the mind is concerned, we, too, sing praises of the Divine with music.
 You may call this our version of ‘the blowing of the trumpet.’”

 The Sidhs: “Do you have a special way of overcoming anger?”

-The Master: “Anger arises when one’s ego gets bruised.
+The Guru: “Anger arises when one’s ego gets bruised.
 When someone goes against our wishes or if something is not done the way we want it done, we get angry.
-To control anger, we must learn to control the mind, because the mind is the instrument of ego.
+To control anger, we must learn to control the mind because the mind is the instrument of the ego.
 To overcome anger, one must remain in a state of forgiveness.

-The Master: “Nam is our place of pilgrimage.
+The Guru: “Nam is our place of pilgrimage.
 Nam is the bath; Nam washes everything.”

 The Sidhs: “We worship Shiva and other gods.
 Whom do you worship?”

-The Master: “The abode of the Divine is within the body.
+The Guru: “The abode of the Divine is within the body.
 It is a Living Force, not a stone idol.
 Divine love is experienced when Grace is bestowed.”

 The Sidhs: “How can one be truly detached while living with the family?”

-The Master: “By living like a lotus.
-A lotus dwells in muddy waters, yet is unaffected by its surroundings.
+The Guru: “By living like a lotus.
+A lotus dwells in muddy waters yet is unaffected by its surroundings.
 Similarly, a person immersed in Nam lives in the world yet is unaffected by its happenings.”

-The Sidhs: “How is pain ended?
+The Sidhs: “How does the pain end?
 How does one merge in Truth?”

-The Master: “When Nam enters consciousness, pain ends.
+The Guru: “When Nam enters consciousness, pain ends.
 Without Nam, one wanders endlessly.
-To merge in Truth, conquer the ego, still the mind, treasure Truth, become Truth-oriented and overcome the fear of death.”
+To merge in Truth, conquer the ego, still the mind, treasure Truth, become Truth-oriented, and overcome the fear of death.”

 ਸਾਧਿਕ ਸਿਧ ਗੁਰੂ ਬਹੁ ਚੇਲੇ ਖੋਜਤ ਫਿਰਹਿ ਫੁਰਮਾਣੈ ॥